SeanAtho/A2-MyHealth_Desktop_GUI_Application-RMIT-Further_Programming/README.md

     cd C:\Users\yourusername\Desktop\MyHealth

 Remember to replace C:\Users\mrsti\Desktop\MyHealth with the actual path of your project folder.
 4. Now, you can compile all the Java files at once using the javac command.
 The -cp option is used to specify the classpath, and . means the current directory. src\*.java is a wildcard that matches all .java files in the 'src' directory.
 External .jar files are located in the lib folder of your project.
-Here's how you can compile by entering the following into the command prompt. **Navigate to your project directory**
+Here's how you can compile by entering the following into the command prompt. *Navigate to your project directory

-5.
+5. Generate the sources.txt file:

     dir /s /B src\*.java > sources.txt

-6.
+6. Compile the Java files:

     javac -d bin -cp .;lib/* @sources.txt

-3. This will compile all the source files and create class files in the bin directory.
+7. This will compile all the source files and create class files in the bin directory.

 ## How to Run MyHealthTracker:
 ------------------------------
+1. Navigate to your project directory:

+   cd C:\Users\yourusername\Desktop\MyHealth

+2. Set the PATH_TO_FX environment variable *The PATH_TO_FX environment variable should point to the lib directory of your installed JavaFX SDK.
+It is used to tell Java where to find the JavaFX modules required to run your application.:

+    set PATH_TO_FX="C:\Program Files\Eclipse Adoptium\javafx-sdk-11\lib"

-Run the following command to execute the program:
+3. Run the JavaFX application:

-    java -cp bin application.MyHealthTracker
+    java --module-path %PATH_TO_FX% --add-modules javafx.controls,javafx.fxml,javafx.base,javafx.graphics,javafx.media,javafx.swing,javafx.web -Dprism.order=sw -cp bin;lib/* application.MyHealthTracker

 ## How to Perform JUnit Tests:
 ------------------------------